danielrotstein/expensebook/README.md

 ### 📌 Budgets

-Create a budget for a trip, give it a title like "Wedding Anniversary", set the dates, select the country where you based
+Create a budget for a trip, give it a title like "Wedding Anniversary", add a budget, set the dates, and select the country you're traveling to.
+Each individual budget contains expenses made before, during or after the trip.
+The budget dashboard keeps track of your budgets and for a more detailed insight, please click on a budget - the details page got all your expenses listed for you.
+The remaining budget tracker makes sure you're always aware of your current budget situation.
+Also be sure to make use of the recommendation section.
+Filter by categories like, activities or restaurants or search recommendations by price.

 ### 📌 Expenses